pojashad/CryptoTradingBot/README.md

 # TODO!

 Pre-requisites
-- [ ] Find Crypto Exchange that has an API.
+- [ x ] Find Crypto Exchange that has an API.

 CCXT A JavaScript / Python / PHP library for cryptocurrency trading and e-commerce with support for many bitcoin/ether/altcoin exchange markets and merchant APIs.

 - [ ] Choose which Crypto to "trade"

+# !!!
+Disclaimer !!!

+This software is for educational purposes only.
+Do not risk money which you are not ready to lose.
+USE THE SOFTWARE AT YOUR OWN RISK.
+I WILL NOT ASSUME RESPONSIBILITY FOR YOUR LOSSES.

+NEVER RUN THE SOFTWARE IN LIVE MODE IF YOU'RE NOT 100% SURE OF WHAT YOU ARE DOING.
+Once again, I will NOT take ANY responsibilities regarding the results of your trades.

+As is, the software is obviously not viable, but with some research and a bit of coding, it could become your best ally in automating strategies.